logictester/rdg/source/index.rst

 Step 3: Adjust NPS Policies and Settings
 ========================================

-The configuration RD CAP Policy creates the necessary policies and settings in NPS, those policies and settings need to be adjusted to allow Push Authentication to work correctly.
+The configuration of the RD CAP Policy creates the necessary policies and settings in NPS, those policies and settings need to be adjusted to allow Push Authentication to work correctly.
 To do so:

 1. Open NPS and expand **RADIUS Clients and Servers**